SunnySuite/Sunny.jl/docs/src/structure-factor.md

 be applied within [`intensities`](@ref) prior to energy integration.

 Sunny also supports a mechanism to calculate static correlations without any spin dynamics.
-To collect such statistics, construct `SampledCorrelations` using the option `energies = nothing`.
+To collect such statistics, construct a `SampledCorrelationsStatic` object.
 In this case, `intensities_instant` will return static correlations sampled from the classical Boltzmann distribution.
 This dynamics-free approach is faster, but may miss important quantum mechanical features of the structure factors.